Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Learning Based Stochastic Gradient Algorithms for Constrained MDP

 \subsection{Stochastic First-Order Primal Dual Algorithm}

 Consider the stochastic approximation where the control parameter $(\a,\la)$ is updated as (c.f.\ (\ref{eq:pd1}), (\ref{eq:pd2}))

-where the gradient estimators are given by the fast WD phantoms in (\ref{eq:gradient}) and $Z^\mu(n)$ is a projection that ensures that $\{\a^\ep(n)\}\in \Param^\mu$.
+where the gradient estimators are given by the fast frozen phantoms in (\ref{eq:gradient}) and $Z^\mu(n)$ is a projection that ensures that $\{\a^\ep(n)\}\in \Param^\mu$.
 The above truncation is a mathematical artifice to prove convergence.
-In practical implementation, that is, when $\ep > 0$, truncation is not important since one can choose $\mu<<\ep $, e.g., close to the numerical resolution of the computer, see remark below.
+In practical implementation, i.e., when $\ep > 0$, truncation is not important since one can choose $\mu<<\ep $, e.g., close to the numerical resolution of the computer, see remark below.

 \begin{proposition} For $\a^\ep(n),\la^\ep(n)$ given by (\ref{eq:SA1_alpha}), (\ref{eq:SA1_2}), define the interpolated process $\{\a^\ep(t),\la^\ep(t)\}$ as in (\ref{eq:ainterpolate}), (\ref{eq:linterpolate}).
 Then as $\ep\to0$, $\{a^\ep(t),\la^\ep(t)\}$ converges in distribution to the solution of the ODE (c.f.\ (\ref{eq:odepd}))